astropy/astroquery/docs/mast/mast.rst

 Each observation returned from a MAST query can have one or more associated data products.
-Given one or more observations or observation ids ("obsid") `~astroquery.mast.ObservationsClass.get_product_list` will return an `~astropy.table.Table` containing the associated data products.
+Given one or more observations or observation ids ("obsid") `~astroquery.mast.ObservationsClass.get_product_list` will return a `~astropy.table.Table` containing the associated data products.
 The product fields are documented `here <https://mast.stsci.edu/api/v0/_productsfields.html>`_.

 .. code-block:: python